 - Connect students with Elders to learn about harvesting, preparing, and preserving traditional foods or consider creating your own traditional foods toolkit.

-- Start a school food garden.
-Or start small, and grow a potato tub garden with support from the Spuds in Tubs Program.
+- Start a school food garden, or start small, and grow a potato tub garden with support from the Spuds in Tubs Program.

 - Education around food and nutrition should focus on experiences that allow students to explore a variety of foods and build their comfort with choosing, growing and preparing foods.